adiruPrima/weather-app/README.md

 - `index.html`: Contains the structure of the web page
 - `app.js`: Handles the weather data fetching, display logic, and user interactions
-- `styles.css`: Contains custom styles for the application

 ## Setup